Predict storms with Weather4D

 Convective Available Potential Energy, in French : Energie potentielle de convection disponible.
-Behind this abstruse acronym hides a powerful tool for forecasting thunderstorms.
-The CAPE is measured in joules per kilogram of air (J / Kg) and defines the vertical thrust energy of a hot air particle in a colder atmosphere.
+Behind this obscure acronym hides a powerful storm forecasting tool.
+CAPE is measured in Joules per kilogram of air (J/Kg) and defines the vertical buoyancy energy of a hot air particle in a colder atmosphere.
 In other words, vertical acceleration of the air particle will be directly related to this energy measurement.

 The CAPE therefore gives a measure of the instability of an air mass.
-This is one of the parameters used by meteorologists to estimate the violent potential of a thunderstorm.
-Indeed, over the updraft is strong, more it can support large hails, or a large amount of precipitation.
+This is one of the parameters used by meteorologists to estimate the potential for violence of a thunderstorm.
+Indeed, the stronger the updraft, more it can support large hails, or a large mass of precipitation.

 Cellule d'orage (source Météo-France)

 "The CAPE is not a sufficient condition for the appearance of thunderstorms.
 By analogy, it can be compared to the powder in the barrel, but you also need the wick... and the lighter to light it.
 Actually, is an interesting indication if it is associated with precipitation.
-Values in France > 1500 J / Kg + Rainfall is often associated with severe thunderstorms.
-It must therefore be interpreted as a probability. "
+In France, values > 1500 J/Kg + precipitation is often linked to severe thunderstorms.
+It must therefore be interpreted as a probability. ”

 La CAPE affichée en nuances de rouge associée aux précipitations affichées en isoplages bleues